 An approach to usage by district rather than by use class would instead focus attention on how people and communities use space, rather than on the buildings therein.
 It would allow consideration of local people’s differential needs and journeys to be factored into consideration more fully.
 It could also help to preserve sometimes vulnerable gayborhoods.
 It might even enable cities to create new ones, as has happened in Arizona, where Phoenix has encouraged the emergence of a gayborhood in the Melrose district.34

 People should be at the centre in planning.
 Too often attention is instead focused upon buildings or motor vehicles.
-The traffic effects of new developments are considered in the planning process.
+For instance, the traffic effects of new developments are considered in the planning process.
 Whether permitted developments might lead to hate crimes or gender-based violence should be considered as well.
 Yet the community impact assessments widely used in the criminal justice system35 to consider the effect of such crimes on local communities do not seem to have been taken up by planners.
 Nor is it clear that the duty to apply community impact statements in local government has substantially affected the planning process.

 Furthermore, why do we not have impact assessments for planning itself?
 Would it not be useful to review the effects of major new schemes or redevelopments to examine, for instance, whether there has been an effect on safety, hate crime or gender-based violence, so that such reviews could then inform future design?